fabioacp/resolve/docs/tutorial.md

   }
 ```

-### Modify the Read Side
+#### Update the Read Side

-Modify the ShoppingList View Model projection to account for the new functionality.
+Modify the ShoppingList View Model projection to handle the new event types.

 **common/view-models/shopping_list.projection.js:**